digitaltumors/cookiecutter_python_drp/README.rst

 =====================================================================
-Cookiecutter For Python Drug Recommender Engine
+Cookiecutter For Python Drug Response Prediction Model
 =====================================================================

-Cookiecutter_ template for Drug Recommender Engine written in Python.
+Cookiecutter_ template for Drug Response Prediction Model written in Python.
 This template includes a command line script and an example class under the ``runner`` module